lbriais/super_stack/README.md

 In most cases you will just have to set the merge policy at the manager level using `default_merge_policy=`.

+The alternative is to set the policy at the layer level using `merge_policy=`

 ## Contributing

 1. Fork it ( http://github.com/lbriais/super_stack/fork )